Mitsubishi Sirius engine: 4G63/G63B (2.0 liters)

 Also, a SOHC version was produced until the late 90s and early 2000s and was used in Mitsubishi cars like the Montero and the 2.0 L 2-door Pajero with an output of 101 kW at 4700 rpm.
-Also the N33 and N83 Space Wagons and Galant (UK market) received the 4G63, in single-cam sixteen-valve format.
+The N33 and N83 Space Wagons and Galant (UK and Philippine market) received the 4G63 in single-cam sixteen-valve format, with the Philippine variant outputs varying between 114 hp at 5500 rpm and 137 hp at 6000 rpm.
 A similar version, with 100 PS, was also used in some light duty Mitsubishi Canters from 1997 on.

 The Mitsubishi Eclipse, Eagle Talon and Plymouth Laser introduced the DOHC turbocharged intercooled version to the U.S. in 1989 through Diamond Star Motors, a joint venture between Mitsubishi Motors and the Chrysler Corporation.
 From 1990 to late April 1992 came thicker connecting rods and the use of six bolts to secure the flywheel to the crankshaft; May 1992 to 2006 Evolution versions have lighter rods and use seven bolts to secure the flywheel to the crankshaft.
 They are referred to as the "six bolt" and "seven bolt" engines, respectively.

 Output for the 2003 US Mitsubishi Lancer Evolution is 202 kW at 6500 rpm with 370 Nm of torque at 3500 rpm.
 It has a cast iron engine block and aluminium DOHC cylinder head.
 It uses multi-point fuel injection, has four valves per cylinder, is turbocharged and intercooled and features forged steel connecting rods.

 The final version of the engine was found in Lancer Evolution IX.
 It was equipped with Mitsubishi's variable valve timing system, MIVEC.
 This version also had a revised turbocharger, extended reach spark plugs, two-piece rings.

 A SOHC 16 valve turbocharged version called 4G63S4T is produced by Shenyang Aerospace Mitsubishi Motors Engine Manufacturing (SAME) in Shenyang, China, producing a peak power of 130 kW and a peak torque of 253 Nm for most applications, and rated 140 kW in some applications.
 This version is equipped with a TD04 turbocharger.